 Can you sing or dance?
 Do you exist?
 Have you ever wondered how the world began?
 Well, even if none of these questions resonate with you, these are all types of verbs.

 Verbs are essential to the English language and important when learning English as a foreign language.
 They indicate actions, occurrences, and states of being and are used in almost every independent clause or a simple sentence.

 Verbs, like almost any grammatical structure, have different uses and aims.
 In their base form, verbs are called infinitives and start with the word; to.

 Different types of verbs can be used in the past form, present, gerund, future, or in modal form.
 They can also be regular or irregular, a singular verb or a plural one.
-But don’t worry, carry on reading and you’ll soon be a verb pro in no time!
+But don’t worry, continue reading, and you’ll be a verb pro in no time!